Bride Poses: From Timeless Elegance to Modern Editorial Moments

 The Doorway Lean

-- Vary your leg positions - straight or with one knee bent
+- Varying your leg position — standing straight for a classic look or bending one knee for a softer line

 The Silhouette